Nikon D500 vs Panasonic GH5

-The Nikon D500 and the Panasonic Lumix DC-GH5 are two enthusiast cameras that were announced, respectively, in January 2016 and January 2017.
+The Nikon D500 and the Panasonic Lumix DC-GH5 are two enthusiast cameras that were officially introduced, respectively, in January 2016 and January 2017.
 The D500 is a DSLR, while the GH5 is a mirrorless interchangeable lens camera.
-The cameras are based on an APS-C (D500) and a Four Thirds sensor.
-The Nikon has a resolution of 20.7 megapixel, whereas the Panasonic provides 20.2 MP.
+The cameras are based on an APS-C (D500) and a Four Thirds (GH5) sensor.
+The Nikon has a resolution of 20.7 megapixels, whereas the Panasonic provides 20.2 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic GH5 is notably smaller (19 percent) than the Nikon D500.
 Moreover, the GH5 is markedly lighter (16 percent) than the D500.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor will tend to go along with bigger and heavier lenses, although exceptions exist.
 You can compare the optics available for the two cameras in the Nikon Lens Catalog (D500) and the Micro Four Thirds Lens Catalog (GH5).
 Mirrorless cameras, such as the GH5, have moreover the advantage that they can use many lenses from other systems via adapters, as they have a relatively short flange to focal plane distance.

 Concerning battery life, the D500 gets 1240 shots out of its EN-EL15 battery, while the GH5 can take 410 images on a single charge of its DMW-BLF19 power pack.